 It is useful to first set aside some potential explanations of our results as implausible or impossible.
-First, whether α values were changed due to justifiable modification of measures.
-For example, dropping an item from a translated scale that, on reflection, maybe poorly performing.
+First, we must consider whether these apparently distorted α values are due to some desirable process of measure refinement.
+For example, dropping an item from a translated scale that, on reflection, may have performed poorly may serve to increase α.
 While there may be good reasons to modify a measure after data collection (e.g., dropping items, changing the scoring method, etc.), there is no reason to assume that all such changes are conducted exclusively under such circumstances.
 Numerous sources of evidence show that Questionable Research Practices are prevalent in psychology (for review see Lakens, 2022, section 15.1), and there is no reason to believe that α estimates are somehow uniquely immune to such practices.
-Indeed, Flake and Fried (2020) recently argued that, more generally, Questionable Measurement Practices are prevalent and concerning.
-Importantly, well-justified changes to measures cannot explain the excesses of α values at the .70 threshold that we observed: improvements due to post hoc changes to measures would raise α values generally, not just to .70.
+Indeed, Flake and Fried (2020) argued that, more generally, Questionable Measurement Practices are prevalent and concerning.
+Critically, well-justified changes to measures cannot explain the excesses of α values at the .70 threshold that we observed: improvements due to post hoc changes to measures would raise α values generally, not specifically to .70.

 One other explanation that we believe should be dismissed is that psychologists are just exceptionally good at precisely calibrating their study design and data collection efforts to exactly meet this reliability threshold.
-We believe precise calibration to this value is extremely implausible because, at typical sample sizes (i.e., 50 to 500) and numbers scale items (i.e., 3 to 50), the standard error of Cronbach’s α ranges from .02 to .08 (see Table 3S and Note 4S in the Supplementary Materials; van Zyl et al., 2000).
-This precludes effective calibration as an explanation for the combination of a dearth of α values at .69 and excess at .70, because estimates in typical studies are not estimated precisely enough to reliably make this distinction.
-In this sense, the distributions of αs are suspicious, much like a player in Blackjack who gets exactly 21 too often – or indeed a series of studies with p values mostly between .025 and .049 (Simonsohn et al., 2016).
+We believe precise calibration to this value is extremely implausible because, at typical sample sizes (i.e., 50 to 500) and number of items (i.e., 3 to 50, based on our analysis of the PsycTests database), the standard error of Cronbach’s α ranges from .02 to .08 (see Table 3S and Note 3S in the Supplementary Materials; van Zyl et al., 2000).
+This precludes effective calibration as an explanation for the combination of a dearth of α values at .69 and excess at .70, because estimates in typical studies are not estimated precisely enough for a researcher to reliably make this distinction.
+In this sense, the distributions of αs are suspicious, much like a player in Blackjack who gets exactly 21 too often – or indeed a series of studies with p values mostly between .025 and .049 (Simonsohn et al., 2014).